 These are the commercial kitchens that prepare food only for delivery or takeaway.
 It means they don’t have any space for customers to dine in, so there’s no need to pay a lot of rent or hire waiters.

-Obviously, dark kitchens need to accept orders online on someone else’s delivery apps or on their own.
+Obviously, dark kitchens need to accept orders online on someone else’s delivery apps or their own.
 You can invest in the app development and open your own dark kitchen or sell the app as a white-label solution for others.

-The difference between a dark kitchen app and a restaurant aggregator is that there will be only a menu of only one restaurant.
+The difference between a dark kitchen app and a restaurant aggregator is that there will only be a menu of only one restaurant.
 So, you’d better focus on an accurate search for specific dishes rather than different restaurants.
 Provide in-depth analytics to keep the restaurants interested in using your white-label solution over a common food delivery service.

 ⭐ Purrweb’s case

 Talentum is an app for ordering food from an individual chef.
 Previously, the project worked manually: communication was done via chatbot and WhatsApp, and then the manager personally searched for a suitable chef.
 The client received investment and needed to develop an MVP quickly.
 To increase users’ trust in the chefs, we emphasized photos rather than food.
 We also tried to create a feeling of dialog — developed a chatbot that asked about taste preferences and kept all order management in the chat.
-The development ran in parallel with the design, so we were able to launch the app in 4 months. |
+The development ran in parallel with the design, that’s how we were able to launch the app in four months. |

-How much does it cost to create a delivery app like Grubhub or UberEats?
+How much does it cost to create a delivery app like Grubhub or Uber Eats?

 If you reach this part of the article, then you’re fully aware that the delivery app market is trending and growing fast.
 Naturally, after you define a business model, monetization strategy, and main feature, the question of costs arises.
 We try to make the process for our clients as transparent as possible, and we always openly discuss all financial and time matters.